jaspergrunion/CSVtoDF/README.md

 Features:
 - Read from and write to csv files
-- Columns scanned and defined either as string or numeric
+- Scan columns and define as either string or numeric
-- Describe() shows data dimensions, column names, and prints first 5 rows
+- Print data dimensions, column names and first 5 rows
-- SummaryStats() shows univariate statistics for numeric columns or a frequency table for string columns
+- Univariate statistics for numeric columns
+- Frequency table for string columns
 - Column access by column name or number
-- Date columns can be extracted based on format string
+- Extract date columns with a format string
-- Add a new column to the end of a dataframe
+- Add a new column
 - Select subset of columns or reorder
-- Slice rows using startrow and endrow parameters
+- Slice rows using startrow, endrow parameters
-- Filter rows by string column values
-- Filter rows by numeric columns with operators
+- Filter rows by string column values or by numeric columns with operators
+- Randomly sample rows for train, test partitioning
-- Create an x vs y scatterplot of two numeric columns
+- Create an x vs y scatter plot of two numeric columns
 - Create a time series plot given a date column and a numeric column
-- Randomly sample rows for train, test partitioning
 - Calculate correlation coefficient between two numeric columns
 - Multivariate regression of y on X

 ```
-// Read from csv file
+// Create data frame from csv file
-String fileref = "/Users/jlgunnin/Downloads/testfile.csv";
+String fileref = "/Users/jlgunnin/IdeaProjects/CSVtoDF/testin.csv";
-String[][] rawDFmat = ReadCSV.getRawDF(fileref);

-// Instantiate data frame object
-Dataframe myDF = new Dataframe(rawDFmat);
+Dataframe myDF = Dataframe.readCSV(fileref);

 // Dataframe describe method
 myDF.describe();